Andr\'e-Oort for a Nonholomorphic Modular Function: Special Sets

 for any $g\in M_N$.
 Since $j$ and $\chi^*$ are algebraically independent, $S_g$ cannot be contained in any algebraic curve; hence $\dim_\mathbb{C}V_N'>1$.

 I believe that the variety $V_N'$ is always irreducible.
 I have calculated the first few modular polynomials $\Psi_N$ to see in each case that $V_N'$ is irreducible, but so far have been unable to prove that this is the case for all $N$.
-So we must instead make the following slightly awkward modification, which fortunately has no effect whatsoever on the wider picture.
-By real analytic continuation, $V_N'$ has an irreducible component containing $S_g$.
+I leave this as an open problem, which fortunately has no impact whatsoever on the wider picture: by real analytic continuation, $V_N'$ has an irreducible component containing $S_g$.
 Call this component $V_N$; it is still 2-dimensional.
-Since it contains $S_g$, the variety $V_N$ in fact contains all the $S_g$, $g\in M_N$, since we can replace the $\tau$ in the definition of $S_g$ by any $\gamma\tau$, $\gamma\in\slz$.
-This has the effect of replacing $g$ with some other $h\in M_N$, and we can get all $h\in M_N$ like this.
+Since it contains $S_g$, the variety $V_N$ in fact contains all the $S_g$, $g\in M_N$, by modularity of $j$ and $\chi^*$.
 Moreover, by \ref{lma:isomorphism}, $V_N$ contains

-for any upper triangular $g\in M_N$.
-This motivates a definition: \begin{defn} A geodesic upper triangular (or GUT) variety is a weakly $\uh$-special variety for which all of the relations $g_{i,s}$ are upper triangular matrices. \end{defn}